 The Hawai'i Department of Forestry and Wildlife developed its Statewide Assessment of Forest Conditions and Resource Strategy in 2010, and LANDFIRE data sets were key resources in the effort.
 For each of the nine issues that stakeholders examined, trends, existing conditions, threats and benefits for forests and treed landscapes were characterized.
 Partners created maps and developed a set of strategies to address their concerns.
 The project resulted in the Assessment and the development of a 5- to 10-year resource strategy.
-Idaho: Assessing Sage Grouse Habitat Restoration
+Hawaii: Watershed Conservation Efforts on the Big Island of Hawaii and its Benefit-Cost Relationship